sm4rtm4art/fast_api_templete/README.md

 - **GitHub Actions**: CI/CD pipeline that tests on all major platforms
 - **Developer Experience**: Streamlined workflow with makefile commands and pre-commit hooks

+## Known Issues

+- **Passlib crypt deprecation warning**: The passlib library currently uses the Python standard library `crypt` module, which is deprecated and scheduled for removal in Python 3.13.
+This appears as a deprecation warning during testing.
+Once passlib releases an update that addresses this issue, we'll update our dependencies.
+This does not affect the functionality of the application.

 ## Quick Start

 ### Prerequisites